ArronJablonowski/OpenClawNotes/README.md

   - Reboot the system so these changes take effect.
   - Verify the LLM/AI user no longer has Admin privileges.

-## 6. Tell OpenClaw to Run a Security Audit
+## 6. Login to LLM/AI User Account & Tell OpenClaw to Run a Security Audit
 ```bash
 openclaw security audit --deep
 ```